ashwamedh-street/EncodeForge/README.md

 This one-time setup takes 2-5 minutes depending on your connection.
 After that, you're ready to go!

 **Optional AI Features:**
 AI subtitle generation (OpenAI Whisper) can be installed later through the Tools menu when needed.
+The installer automatically detects your GPU (NVIDIA, AMD, Apple Silicon) and downloads the appropriate PyTorch version for maximum performance.

 ### Alternative Interfaces (Not up to date - Will be updated once Java app is 1.0)
 For developers and advanced users, Encode Forge also provides: